Imagination is everything.

 Burj Al Arab is ultra modern - a symbol of Dubai to the world.

 Recreated traditional wind towers jut high above Madinat Jumeirah, with the Burj Al Arab seeming almost to hover behind them.

-There is traditionally designed fretwork over windows making shades to protect against the extreme heat and glare.
+There is traditionally designed fretwork over windows in Madinet Jumeirah, making shades to protect against the extreme heat and glare.

-Wooden pergola verandahs give a colonnade effect that draws you in welcome from the heat.
+Wooden pergola verandahs give a colonnade effect that draws you into welcome shade from the heat.